phyntom/leaderboard/TDD_FINAL.md

 <!---
 Document any metrics or alerting cases to monitor the health of the application.
 --->
+For this purpose the following metrics can be monitored:
+* **Application Performance metrics (response time, throughput) tools**:
+  * Datadog: Provides comprehensive monitoring for SPAs, including real-user monitoring (RUM), frontend error tracking, and performance insights.
+It helps identify bottlenecks, track user experience, and troubleshoot issues
+* **Error rate and logs for debugging**
+  * Sentry: Captures and analyzes errors occurring within your React application.
+It provides detailed error reports with stack traces and helps identify and fix bugs quickly.
+  * Rollbar: It is another alternative to Sentry, it tracks errors and exceptions in your SPA, offering detailed reports and alerting functionalities.
+It helps diagnose and resolve issues efficiently.
+* **Other Monitoring Tools**:
+  * Lighthouse: An open-source audit tool that helps evaluate web page performance, accessibility, and best practices.
+  It provides actionable insights for optimizing your SPA.
+The good thing with it, it comes installed with Chrome DevTools
 ### Key metrics
 <!---
 Document key metrics to capture to evaluate user engagement and inform future product development.